PrathameshDhande22/Web-Development-Tutorial/MERN/README.md

 Refer the `Client` Folder for the Frontend interaction with the backend API.

-Refer the `Server` Folder for the Backend code.
+Refer the `Server` Folder for the Backend code with the help of Typescript.